acl21/acl21.github.io/index.md

     <col width="85%">
     <tr>
         <td valign="top"><strong>[Aug.
 2020]</strong></td>
-        <td>Our joint project with <a href="https://scholar.google.co.jp/citations?user=pnMyJLEAAAAJ&hl=zh-CN">Prof. Guo</a>, <a href="https://github.com/lab1055/easy-rfp">EasyRFP: An Easy to Use Edge Computing Toolkit for Real-Time Field Phenotyping</a> is accepted as an extended abstract at Computer Vision Problems in Plant Phenotyping Workshop (<a href="https://www.plant-phenotyping.org/CVPPP2020/">CVPPPW-ECCV</a>) and as an academic demostration at European Conference on Computer Vision, 2020 (<a href="https://eccv2020.eu/">ECCV2020</a>).
+        <td>Our toolkit, <a href="https://github.com/lab1055/easy-rfp">EasyRFP: An Easy-to-Use Edge Computing Toolkit for Real-Time Field Phenotyping</a> is accepted as an extended abstract at Computer Vision Problems in Plant Phenotyping Workshop (<a href="https://www.plant-phenotyping.org/CVPPP2020/">CVPPPW-ECCV</a>) and as an academic demostration at European Conference on Computer Vision, 2020 (<a href="https://eccv2020.eu/">ECCV2020</a>).
         </td>
     </tr>
     <tr>
         <td valign="top"><strong>[Jul.
 2020]</strong></td>
-        <td>Served as a subreviewer for Neural Information Processing Systems conference (<a href="https://nips.cc/">NeurIPS2020</a>) and Computer Vision Problems in Plant Phenotyping Workshop (<a href="https://www.plant-phenotyping.org/CVPPP2020/">CVPPPW-ECCV</a>).
+        <td>Served as a subreviewer for Neural Information Processing Systems conference (<a href="https://nips.cc/">NeurIPS2020</a>) and as a reviewer for Computer Vision Problems in Plant Phenotyping Workshop (<a href="https://www.plant-phenotyping.org/CVPPP2020/">CVPPPW-ECCV</a>).
         </td>
     </tr>
     <tr>